Democratic Party (Luxembourg)

 The Democratic Party (DP; Demokratesch Partei, Parti démocratique, Demokratische Partei) is the major social-liberal political party in Luxembourg.
 One of the three major parties, the DP sits on the centre to centre-right, holding moderate market liberal views combined with a strong emphasis on civil liberties, human rights, and internationalism.

 Founded in 1955, the party is currently led by Lex Delles.
 Its former president, Xavier Bettel, was the Prime Minister of Luxembourg from 2013 to 2023, leading the Bettel I and II governments in coalition with the Luxembourg Socialist Workers' Party (LSAP) and The Greens.
-It is the second-largest party in the Chamber of Deputies, with fourteen seats out of sixty, having won 17.8% of the vote at the 2023 general election, and has two seats in the European Parliament out of six.
-The party's stronghold is around Luxembourg City, where it has held the mayorship for all but 6 years since the end of World War II.
+It is the second-largest party in the Chamber of Deputies, with fourteen seats out of sixty, having won 17.8% of the vote at the 2023 general election, and has one seat in the European Parliament out of six.
+The party's stronghold is around Luxembourg City, where it, and its predecessor, the Liberal League (LL), have held the mayorship for all but 10 years since 1904.

 The party has often played the minor coalition partner to the Christian Social People's Party (CSV).
 In Gaston Thorn and Xavier Bettel, the DP has provided the only Prime Ministers of Luxembourg since 1945 not to be affiliated with the CSV (1974–1979 and 2013–2023).
 The party is a member of the Alliance of Liberals and Democrats for Europe (ALDE) and the Liberal International.
 The party has been one of the most influential liberal parties in Europe, due to its strength, its regular involvement in government, its role in international institutions, and Thorn's leadership.